wenoptics/dumb-lamp-diy-esp32/README.md

 </td></tr></table>

 The prototype circuit has worked.
-On the software-side, as the first-time user of ESPHome, I found it surprising simple to setup, and integrate to HA in just a snap.
+On the software-side, as a first-time user of ESPHome, I found it surprisingly simple to setup, and integrate to HA is in just a snap.
 My ESPHome project is also included - it's a basic [`cwww`-typed light](https://esphome.io/components/light/cwww.html) setup, and which plays well with the dual-PWM outputs.
-There isn't too much surprise here, the only one thing that I also have documented (separately) is the conversion function from the dual-PWM values (read from the control board) to the [`cwww` overall brightness](https://esphome.io/components/light/index.html#light-turn-on-action). **For more detail, see the [project math](./math/led-fitting.ipynb)**.
+There isn't too much surprise here, the only thing I also have documented is the conversion function from the dual-PWM values (read from the control board) to the [`cwww` overall brightness](https://esphome.io/components/light/index.html#light-turn-on-action). **For more detail, see the [project math](./math/led-fitting.ipynb)**.

-A late-stage issue was discovered, however, after I removed the USB downloading cable and wanted to test as whole.
+A late-stage issue was discovered, however, after I removed the USB downloading cable and wanted to test as a whole.
 Although the power LED lit on the ESP32, it didn't seem to boot on (not connected to the host WiFi).
-By comparing the drawn current of the ESP32 and the original chip, I found the ESP32 requires current more one magnitude greater than the original control board (`BF6961AS11`)!
+By comparing the drawn current of the ESP32 and the original chip, I found the ESP32 requires current one magnitude greater than the original control board (`BF6961AS11`)!
 I have good reasons to suspect the 12V-5V LDO circuit on the power board was not designed for such current.

 I ended up running the 5V from the $V_{cc}$ of the USB - Yes, the lamp also comes with a USB-A socket for charging (see the product page image) and it's rating for 5V 1A, thus obviously, it's a different 5V power source than the one for the control board.

-Now everything works.

 <table><tr><td align="center">